nju-cn-course/nju-network-labs/content/ch01/modification.md

 We suggest that you can commit in Git when you complete one step.
 {% endhint %}

-<div></div>

-{% hint style="warning" %}
-All of your modifications should be done on the files under your directory `lab_1`.
-We will check and compare the **git commits** to judge the originality of your work.
-So remember to commit every time you complete one small task.
-{% endhint %}

 ### Step 1: Modify the Mininet topology

 In the section [Mininet](mininet.md), we introduced how to construct a topology.
 So here we have two options for you, choose **one** to implement. ✅ Then show the details of how you build the topology in your report.